-One year \$ 221,745
+One year \$ 165,143

-Two years 164,933
+Two years 92,000

-Three years 90,000
+Three years 40,000

-Four years 32,376

-Less: Net Present Value Discount (19,234)
+Less: Net Present Value Discount (26,858)

-Total \$ 489,820
+Total \$ 270,285

 NOTE 5: ENDOWMENT

 The Foundation's endowments consist of numerous funds, established for a variety of purposes, which have been pooled together for investment purposes.
 The endowments include both donor-restricted and Board designated funds.
 As required by generally accepted accounting principles, net assets associated with endowment funds, including funds designated by the Board to function as endowments, are classified and reported based on the existence or absence of donor-imposed restrictions.